psu23/bamazon/README.md

 # Bamazon (Command line store application)

 Bamazon is a command-line Node.js application that mimics a shopping site.
 It allows users to purchase items, view inventories and several other features.
-There are two applications: one for customers and one for users
+There are two applications: one for customers and one for managers (the latter providing more options).

 # Application Organization